 Just as Lawton passes her on the way back to his room, Killer Frost is contacted by Waller.
 It turns out that she’s getting a “special assignment”, but the details are to come later on.

 After arriving back in his room and preparing to rest up, Deadshot is then confronted by a naked Harley Quinn.
 After initially refusing her invitation, he gives in and proceeds to have a rough-and-tumbling one-night stand with her.

 Sometime later, the mission gets underway as Harley breaks into a toy store.
 This gets the attention of Batman as they proceed to tussle for a bit.
 Eventually, the Dark Knight gets her under control and demands to know where the location of a certain “it” is, but she doesn’t know.
 As the rest of the Suicide Squad watch from their van via a hidden camera, Deadshot contacts Waller in order to find out what Batman’s talking about.
 She tells them that the Joker has swiped a Dirty Bomb and has hidden it within the city, where the radiating explosion would wipe out half of Gotham’s population.

 Discovering via a cowl device that she’s telling the truth, Batman ultimately hands Harley over to the police as they proceed to take her back to Arkham Asylum.

-Upon arrival, it turns out that Deadshot intercepted the police car and stuffed the actual cop in the trunk.
+Upon the arrival, it turns out that Deadshot intercepted the police car and stuffed the actual cop in the trunk.
 Now wearing the officer’s uniform, he and Harley head into the compound under the guise of returning her to her cell.
 As it turns out, they’re going to plant a device that will help the rest of their comrades get in.

 Meanwhile, Captain Boomerang disguises himself as an ambulance worker while a stripped-down Killer Frost hides inside a body bag as she uses her freezing power to lower her own body temperature to near-death levels.
 Together, they enter through the Gotham Morgue sector of the compound.
 Despite a successful scan through the X-Ray, the workers start getting suspicious since they weren’t expecting a newly-deceased body to arrive.